JuaneloJuanelo/WordAPI2/resources/body.md

 Parameter      | Type   | Description
 -------------- | ------ | ------------
 `html`          | string | Required. the HTML to be inserted in the document.
-`location`          | string | Either "Start" "End"  the body of the document
+`insertLocation`          | string | Either "Start" "End"  the body of the document

 #### Returns